survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 After these changes, the build should behave the same way as before.
 This time, however, you have room to expand, and you don't have to worry about how to combine different parts of the configuration.

-You can add more targets by expanding the _package.json_ definition and branching at _webpack.config.js_ based on the need. _webpack.parts.js_ grows to contain specific techniques you can then use to compose the configuration.
+You can add more targets by expanding the `package.json` definition and branching at _webpack.config.js_ based on the need. _webpack.parts.js_ grows to contain specific techniques you can then use to compose the configuration.

 T> `productionConfig` is a stub for now and it will grow later as we expand the configuration further.

 T> The [process](https://nodejs.org/api/process.html) module used in the code is exposed by Node as a global.
 In addition to `env`, it provides plenty of other functionality that allows you to get more information of the host system.

 W> [Webpack does not set global NODE_ENV](https://github.com/webpack/webpack/issues/7074) based on `mode` by default.
 If you have any external tooling, such as Babel, relying on it, make sure to set it explicitly.
 To do this, set `process.env.NODE_ENV = mode;` within the webpack configuration function.

-{pagebreak}

 ### Understanding `--env`